d3rezz/d3rezz.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Hi, my name is Francisco Salgado and I am a Computer Vision Researcher working in Security and Industry manufacture.
+Hi, my name is Francisco Salgado and I am a Computer Vision researcher working in Security and Industry 4.0.

 Always listening to hiphop and when I am not coding, you can find me surfing or photographing.